razaahmad333/hashnode-blogs/clc3erszm0g9ayfnv5sibdjze.md

 > ⚡ when I’m referencing projects, don't make up your mind for something big like AI, crypto, or machine learning kinds of stuff, let just it be simple in the beginning, it can be a card or quiz app.

-I will be posting blogs on this publication "[Webd Essentials](https://webdessentials.hashnode.dev/)", be tuned and learn with.
+I will be posting blogs on this publication "[Webd Essentials](https://webdessentials.hashnode.dev/)", be tuned and learn with me.